 Curb Appeal Tips for Southern-Style Homes

-When you hear the term Southern architecture, a lot of visual elements probably pop into your head, like towering Greek columns; antebellum-inspired wraparound porches with lazy swings and rocking chairs; Victorian embellishments like eclectic gingerbread and grand balustrades; whimsical wrought iron gates and one-of-a-kind stained and leaded glass windows.
-Southern gardens and landscapes elicit myriad images of carefully manicured boxwoods, scissor-trimmed lawns, vivid azaleas, blooming cherry blossoms and dogwoods and even overgrown Gothic gardens bursting with passion vines, wisteria and naturally, kudzu – aka “the vine that ate the South.”
+When you hear the term Southern architecture, a lot of visual elements probably pop into your head, like towering Greek columns, deep, wraparound porches with lazy swings and rocking chairs, Victorian embellishments like intricate gingerbread trim and grand balustrades, wrought iron gates and one-of-a-kind stained and leaded glass windows.
+Southern gardens and landscapes elicit myriad images of carefully manicured boxwoods, vivid azaleas, cherry blossoms and dogwoods and even overgrown Gothic gardens bursting with passion vines, wisteria and naturally, kudzu — aka “the vine that ate the South.”

 In other words, anything goes.
-If you’re looking to sell the property, however, some perspective buyers might not be charmed by your collection of whirligigs masking chipped paint or the broken teacup collection in the garden.
-And if you’re just looking for simple ways to keep up with the Butlers and the Pittypatts, we solicited a few experts to help keep them from talking behind your back, bless your heart.
+If you’re looking to sell the property; however, some prospective buyers might not be charmed by your collection of whirligigs masking chipped paint or the broken teacup collection in the garden.
+And, if you’re just looking for simple ways to keep up with your neighbors, we solicited a few experts to prevent them from talking behind your back, bless your heart.

 Clean Up Your Act: Remember that the outside of your home is the first impression.
 It should be neat, clean and clear of all debris.

-Tart Up Your Paint: Your home purchase is more than likely the most expensive investment in your lifetime.
-Protect it by painting.
+Perk Up Your Paint: Your home is most likely the largest investment in your lifetime; protect it with paint.
 A good paint job can last for many years, while a bad one can just be a waste of time and money.

 “If your paint is already chipping, pressure washing it could just take off everything,” said historic home expert Paul Butchart.
 “Make sure you’re committed to a full-on paint job before you start blasting it with high-powered water.”

 Make sure to test a small part of the house first.
 Southern homes are constantly exposed to erratic weather patterns like extreme humidity and heat, high winds, torrential rain and even hurricanes and tornadoes.
 This wreaks havoc on your exterior.
-Scrape and sand; don’t just slather over chipping paint.
-It’s a quick and cheap fix that you’ll pay for later.
+Scrape and sand; don’t just slather fresh paint over chipping paint.
+Skipping proper prep is a shortcut you’ll pay for later.

 “When I'm looking at homes for inspiration or photographing them, the first thing I notice is exterior paint,” said professional photographer Vivian Johnson.
 “Flaking paint can make a house look shabby.
 My family owned a construction and painting company, and as a child I used to hear my mother comment about the paint jobs on houses as we drove by.”